Desantnikov/arduino_volume_control/README.md

 SW_520D tilt-switch sensor is used to track when user hit the controller.
 And if hit two times - plays/pauses what is currently playing

+Lots of workarounds were used in python code and in arduino sketch.
+But these workarounds really improved the measurement process and made controlling PC with this stuff more or less smooth.

+Python W/A's
+1. When processing data from distance sensor - ignore fluctuations of less than 5% of volume
+2. When registering doubleclick with vibration sensor
+   3. ignore vibros if they happened right after previous vibro - usually that happens when sensor is not placed properly or instead of clicks user makes long pushes
+   4. ignore doubleclick if second vibro happened too late after first vibro
+   5. ignore doubleclick if it happened too early after previous - same as 3th point

+Similiar workarounds were made on the Arduino side.
+Main question here is how this all will work when soldered.
+Maybe more workarounds will be needed.
+Or to rework using vibro sensor to read pin in a main loop instead of using interruptions

 Components used:
 - Arduino nano